Chocorean/authmod/README.md

 Player data are stored in either a [SQL database](./docker/init.sql) or a sqlite file.

-You may require players to provide an identifier at registration/login time (`/login <email> <password>`).
-By default this option is disabled and Minecraft usernames are used instead.

 ## Installation

 1. Stop your Minecraft server.